DapperDuckling/keycloak-connector/packages/server/README.md

         /** Ensures the party to which the JWT was issued matches provided value.
 By default, azp must match the current `client_id` */ azp?: string | AzpOptions;
     }

+    /** Allows you to specify a built-in or pass a custom key provider */ keyProvider?: ClassConstructor<AbstractKeyProvider>;
 }
 ```